WhitetailAni/Spartan/README.md

 There's probably more, I lost track.

 TODO:
-1. Don't assume a filepath is a directory in ContentView (you can specify a filepath to a non-folder and it will open the proper view)
-(this will probably never happen)
+1. Add fullscreen to VideoPlayerView and ImagePlayerView
 2. Add info to ImageView and VideoPlayerView
 3. Plist editor
 4. Spawn binaries